Anvil/bash-argsparse/README.md

 ### Requirements

-The basic features of argsparse requires no external commands except the quite-common 'getopt' command.
-Some built-in type checkings may require some other (like host and getent) but you do not have to use those type.
+The basic features of argsparse requires no external commands except the quite-common "getopt" command.
+Some built-in type checkings may require some other (like "host" and "getent") but you do not have to use those type.

-Argsparse uses a lot of bash built-in commands (printf, [, read, ...)  and internal features such as arrays, associative arrays, globbing.
+Argsparse relies on a lot of bash built-in commands ("printf", "[", "read", ...) and internal features such as arrays, associative arrays, extended (ksh-like) globbing.

 The 'extglob' shell option is automatically enabled when loading the argsparse library.